Queue-Fair/ruby/README.md

 If you are not using Rails, you can still use the example code in `example_controller.rb` from this distribution - but you will also need to implement your own QueueFairService class to encapsulate your alternative HTTP framework.
 It's only four basic methods to write.

+Here's how to install the adapter in your existing Rails webapp.

 **1.** Copy the queue_fair_adapter folder from this distribution into the /lib folder of your framework.